 Set off on a hike from Bout Tharar village to Agouti Village (approximately 5–6 hours).
 We’ll be walking in a westbound direction, passing through villages and meeting some of the locals on the way.
 In the afternoon, learn how to prepare some specialty dishes at a cooking demonstration.
 This is a really unique opportunity so get involved and learn some new skills to take back home.
 Perhaps the most important part of the evening is watching how couscous is prepared in a traditional way.
 It’s a classic and characterful component of Maghrebi cuisine.
 Its rice-like softness is perfect for soaking up the rich and buttery slow-cooked tagines found all over Morocco.
 The locals will show you the tricks to getting it just right.

 Set off on a morning walk through Agouti Gorge, crossing through Almdoun Village to get to Amejgag (approximately 5–6 hours).
 The scenery is beautiful along the way, and sometimes the dramatic red walls of the gorge give the feeling of being on another planet.
 Note the detail of the striped mineral deposits in the landscape while your leader provides some background information on the area along the way.
-At some point during today’s hike you will need to cross a river.
+At some point during today’s hike you will need to cross a river, maybe multiple times.
 Depending on the water levels, you may need to roll up your trousers and take your shoes off.
+Alternatively, bringing a closed toes sandals could be a good idea too.
 Our experienced leader will make sure to find the best place to cross, but come prepared to get a little wet.
 After arriving in Amejgag Village, gain insight into an age-old craft by attending a weaving workshop run by a local ladies’ cooperative.
 Put your skills in to practice and try the ancient art of weaving yourself.
 All under a watchful eye of some local experts.
 Afterwards, there will be a walk through the village to see some of the interesting architecture.

 This morning enjoy a traditional Moroccan breakfast comprised of a comforting homemade soup, tea, coffee, and (most importantly) olive oil served with Moroccan bread.
 Get involved in preparing this flatbread, or otherwise known as khobz, which is widespread and almost synonymous with Moroccan food.
 There’s nothing like making and tasting the real thing under the guidance of those who do it best.
 Set off to Issoummar, trekking through more of Morocco’s spectacular deserted landscape.
 The route crosses small hills and leads to Timtda village, where we’ll take a break and enjoy a picnic lunch.
 From there, climb 200 metres uphill to the Tissardan pass, which offers a fantastic view of the M’Goun Valley.
 Then descend 300 metres to Issoummar village, where we’ll spend the night.
 This afternoon listen to traditional folk tales and play music with the local women inside the guesthouse.
 Singing is a big part of local music so expect to sing along with your female host and perhaps try wearing traditional dress.
 This isn’t a performance, but rather a unique opportunity to get involved and be a part of the experience.